-- 1. Start by opening the live image window. - 2.
+- 1. Start by acquiring an image. - 2.
 Select the area of the image by setting and then dragging the mouse across an area on the image. - 3.
-Acquire that image using Snap. - 4.
-Select Set Spot Metering Area from the Camera dropdown menu. - 5.
-Save it to an Image Setup file for future image captures.
+Select Set Spot Metering Area from the Camera dropdown menu. - Save it to an Image Set-4. up ca